msdousti/pg-analyze-training/README.md

 # How To

 Just run `start.sh`.
-It starts a PostgreSQL Docker container, and then runs the tutorial on it.
+It starts a PostgreSQL Docker container using `docker compose`, and then runs the tutorial on it.

 <img align="left" src="./img/exclamation.png" width="50">
-<i>If you don't have Docker, you can adapt <code>start.sh</code> to connect to your favorite PostgreSQL server, but this is NOT
+<i>If you don't have Docker, you can adapt <code>start.sh</code> to connect to your favorite PostgreSQL server,
-RECOMMENDED unless you have a playground instance.
+but this is NOT RECOMMENDED unless you have a playground instance.
 This is because the scripts drop and recreate some objects such as the <code>public</code> schema!</i>

 ----